 As attention surrounding on-call scheduling increases, a business would be wise to consider alternative options to provide their employees with more consistent, advanced-notice scheduling.
 This is much easier said than done obviously, but it is possible with the right approach.
 What are the options?

 Higher Benefits for On-Call Staff

-In some situations, the easiest way to deal with on-call scheduling is to pay a higher wage or benefit to those employees who are willing to work with last-minute scheduling changes.
+In some situations, the easiest way to improve on-call management is to pay a higher wage or benefit to those employees who are willing to work with last-minute scheduling changes.
 Some industries cannot altogether avoid the need for on-call employees, but one transport company builds an on-call scheduling bonus into their employees’ contracts to compensate for this occasional need.